alovajs/alovajs.github.io/docs/03-get-started/03-response-cache.md

 > If you need to set the caching mode globally, see [Global setting cache mode] at the bottom of this section (#Global setting cache mode)

-## cache occupancy mode
+## cache replaceholder mode

-When you don't want the application to display Loading every time it enters, but want to use old data instead of Loading, you can use the cache occupancy mode, which has a better experience than Loading.
+When you don't want the application to display Loading every time it enters, but want to use old data instead of Loading, you can use the cache replaceholder mode, which has a better experience than Loading.

-In the cache occupancy mode, `data` will be immediately assigned the old data of the last cache.
+In the cache replaceholder mode, `data` will be immediately assigned the old data of the last cache.
 You can judge that if there is old data, use it to replace the Loading display.
 At the same time, it will send a request to obtain the latest data and update the cache, so as to achieve In order to quickly display the actual data, and obtain the latest data.

 Set on `Method` instances: